LuthfiRaid69/Ableton-Push-1-LCD-Display-Simulation-Custom-MIDI-Controller/README.md

 1. Open the [**Ableton Push 1 LCD Simulation**](https://sixnine0.github.io) in your preferred web browser (Google Chrome, MS Edge, Firefox, etc.).
 2. Your browser will ask for permission to access your MIDI devices.
 Click **Allow** / **Agree**.
 3. In the web application Input MIDI settings, select `loopMIDI Port 1` as the data source.
-4. The Push 1 LCD simulation will now run on your screen, and your physical MIDI controller will interact directly with the interface and Ableton Live!
+4. Open Your Ableton Live, The Push 1 LCD simulation will now run on your screen, and your physical MIDI controller will interact directly with the interface and Ableton Live!

 ![image](images/Screenshot_68.png)